 Equity Considerations: I adapted an equity-centered design approach to this team’s work using a six-step process.

 Impact: (1) Field offices experienced more usable dashboards to meet their operational needs, saving them hours each month.
 (2) Data engineers and scientists have scalable templates and processes (a) to prototype new dashboards for internal alignment before spending any development time, and (b) to usability test current dashboards for feedback from executives, middle managers and frontline teams.
-(3) The Branch also better understands data fields of an asylum case because of the mapping efforts.
-(4) Branch supervisors and the manager reported how highly effective it was to have strategic conversations with others based on our facilitated discussions.
+(3) The team also better understands data fields of an asylum case because of the mapping efforts.
+(4) Branch supervisors and the manager reported how highly effective it was to have strategic conversations with executives and others based on our facilitated discussions.